 This provides an excellent opportunity to show you more of the Brisbane city structure, particularly on the west side of the CBD (circa ~2015-2018).

 Ed’s new office is located in the colorful tall Santos building.

 The highway that you see at the front of the picture, running along the Brisbane River is the busy M3 motorway (Pacific Highway).

 Take a close look at the bottom left corner.
 There is a pedestrian and bicycle pathway under the busy motorway.
 Look for it again in an upcoming blog where we take a walk along the water’s edge and under the motorway.

 M3 – Pacific Motorway – on the West Side of the CBD

-While we are on the topic of the Motorway, to give you a better perspective of the size of this highway, I want to show you some pictures taken from above the motorway from the Victoria Bridge.
-In the first pic we are looking north and in the second we look south.
+While we are on the topic of the Motorway, to give you a better perspective of the size of this highway which runs along the west side of the CBD, I want to show you some pictures taken from above the motorway from the Victoria Bridge.
+Northward view on the left and south on the right.